JustAnyones/Pidroid/README.md

 postgresql+asyncpg is required to specify sqlalchemy to use asyncpg driver.
 You will only need to change the password field and the IP.

+**Do note that this is automatically done for you if you're using docker in production mode.**

 ## Configuration

 Pidroid used to use a `config.json` file at its `./bot` path for its configuration.